sagemath/sagewiki_to_gh-2022-10-10/review1.md

  1. Minh Van Nguyen --- mvngu: porting packages, basic cryptography, documentation
  1. William Stein: anything
  1. Marshall Hampton: polytopes, followed by the notebook.
 I will be time-limited on Tuesday but I'll try to do at least a few.
+ 1. DanDrake (I can join in starting about 4:00 or 5:00 west coast time, can work on anything)